bearicide/flushing-a/README.md

-"The definition of insanity isn't doing the same thing over and over and expecting different results.
-It's telling people the definition of insanity." - The 6ixth Paragon
+The definition of insanity isn't doing the same thing over and over and expecting different results.
+It's telling people the definition of insanity.

+- Someone, probably.